 - False: there is sufficient evidence to disprove the allegation;

 - Unsubstantiated: this is not the same as a false allegation.
 It means that there is insufficient evidence to either prove or disprove the allegation; the term therefore does not imply guilt or innocence;

 - Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made.

 Allegations against staff in their personal lives

 If an allegation or concern arises about a member of staff, outside of their work with children, and this may present a risk of harm to child/ren for whom the member of staff is responsible, the general principles outlined in these procedures will still apply.

-Children's social care will consider the allegation and begin their investigation where appropriate under S47 of the Children Act 1989.
-Children's social care will make contact with the LADO to advise them of the allegation and take advice on contacting the employer.
-Were the investigation indicates that one of the LADO criteria detailed above is met the LADO will convene the strategy meeting.
+Children's Social Care will consider the allegation and begin their investigation where appropriate under S47 of the Children Act 1989.
+Children's Social Care will make contact with the LADO to advise them of the allegation and take advice on contacting the employer.
+Were the investigation indicates that one of the LADO criteria detailed above is met the LADO will convene the Allegation Management Meeting.

-If the member of staff lives in a different authority area to that which covers their workplace The LADO referral should be made to the authority for which the professional works.
+If the member of staff lives in a different authority area to that which covers their workplace The LADO referral should be made to the authority for which the practitioner works.

 5. Disciplinary Process